Historic biodiversity agreement reached at UN conference

 Financing emerged late in the talks and risked derailing an agreement.
 Several African countries held up the final deal for almost nine hours.
 They wanted the creation of a new fund for biodiversity but agreed to the creation of one under the pre-existing Global Environmental Facility.

-“Creating a fund under the GEF is the best way to obtain something immediate and efficient,” said Christophe Béchu, France’s minister for ecological transition who headed its delegation, adding that a completely new fund would have taken several years to establish and deprived developing countries of immediate cash for biodiversity.
+“Creating a fund under the GEF is the best way to obtain something immediate and efficient,” Béchu said, adding that a completely new fund would have taken several years to establish and deprived developing countries of immediate cash for biodiversity.

-Then as the agreement was about to be adopted, Congo stood up and said it opposed the deal because it didn’t set up that special biodiversity fund to provide developing countries with $100 billion by 2030.
+Then as the agreement was about to be adopted, a delegate from Congo, one of the world’s poorest countries but with significant tropical forests, stood up and said he opposed the deal because it didn’t set up that special biodiversity fund to provide developing countries with $100 billion by 2030.

 The ministers and government officials from about 190 countries have mostly agreed that protecting biodiversity has to be a priority, with many comparing those efforts to climate talks that wrapped up last month in Egypt.